Oracle Table Info¶

 Important Notes¶

-- Schema handling: If schema_name is empty, the node queries the current user’s default schema.
+- Schema handling: If schema_name is left empty, the current user schema is used by default.

 Troubleshooting¶

-- No results returned: Verify table_name and schema_name are correct and that the user has privileges to access the table.
+- Insufficient privileges: Confirm the Oracle user has privileges to access the specified schema and table.

-- Authentication errors: Confirm credentials_path is correct and the stored credentials are valid.
+- Invalid credentials: Recheck the credentials_path and that the stored credentials are valid and up-to-date.